Hōrin-ji (Nara)

-Hōrin-ji (法輪寺, 法琳寺, 法林寺), or Mii-dera (三井寺, 御井寺) is a Buddhist temple located in the Mii neighborhood of the town of Ikaruga, Nara, Japan.
-It belongs to the Shōtoku-shū sect and its honzon is a statue of Yakushi Nyorai The temple's full name is Myōken-san Hōrin-ji (妙見山 法輪寺).
+Hōrin-ji (法輪寺, 法琳寺, 法林寺), or Mii-dera (三井寺, 御井寺), is a Buddhist temple located in the Mii neighborhood of the town of Ikaruga, Nara, Japan.
+It belongs to the Shōtoku-shū sect and its honzon is a statue of Yakushi Nyorai.
+The temple's full name is Myōken-san Hōrin-ji (妙見山 法輪寺).
 It is located about a kilometer north of the East Precinct of Hōryū-ji.
 The existing three-story pagoda was rebuilt in 1975, so it is not included in the World Heritage Buddhist Monuments in the Hōryū-ji Area.

 History

 The foundation of this temple is uncertain, as there are no records in the Nihon Shoki or Hōryū-ji Garan Engi and Ruki Shizaichō.
 There are two prevalent theories about the founding of the temple.
 One theory is found in the "Prince Shotoku's Private Records" (1238, written by Kenshin), which says that Prince Yamashiro no Oe, the son of Prince Shōtoku, built the temple in 622 (the 30th year of the reign of Empress Suiko) to pray for the prince's recovery from illness.
-The other theory, which appears in the "Jōgū Shōtoku Taishi Denbōketsuki" (written in the early Heian period) and "Shōtoku Taishi Denryaku" (917, written by Fujiwara no Kanesuke), is that it was built by three men from Baekje, but the biographies of each of men are unknown.
+The other theory, which appears in the "Jōgū Shōtoku Taishi Denbōketsuki" (written in the early Heian period) and "Shōtoku Taishi Denryaku" (917, written by Fujiwara no Kanesuke), is that it was built by three men from Baekje, but the biographies of each men are unknown.

 Archaeological excavations unearthed roof tiles similar to those of the rebuilt Hōryū-ji (currently standing) and roof tiles one level older than that.
 Post holes and ditches thought to be the remains of a predecessor building were also found, and it is believed that the original construction dates back to the end of the Asuka period, in the mid-7th century.
 The principal image, a statue of Yakushi Nyorai and a statue of Kokūzō Bosatsu, are also ancient statues dating back to the end of the Asuka period.

-In 1367 the temple was destroyed by a fire.
+In 1367, the temple was destroyed by a fire.
 After this, the temple's popularity declined, and by the Edo period, the only notable building left was the three-story pagoda.
 The temple was again destroyed in 1645 by a typhoon, again except for the three-story pagoda.
-During the Kyōhō era the temple became a center of the Myōken, worshipping the North Star.
+During the Kyōhō era, the temple became a center of the Myōken, worshipping the North Star.
 In 1760, the three-story pagoda was restored, followed by the Golden Hall, Lecture Hall, and South Gate in 1761.
 In 1903, the three-story pagoda, which had been designated a National Treasure, was dismantled and repaired.
-However, on July 21, 1944, it was struck by lightning and burned down.
-As the lightning rod had been removed under the metal collection order issued during the Pacific War In 1975, the three-story pagoda was rebuilt, and holds the original reliquary that was saved from the fire in 1944.
+However, on July 21, 1944, it was struck by lightning and burned down, as the lightning rod had been removed under the metal collection order issued during the Pacific War.
+In 1975, the three-story pagoda was rebuilt, and holds the original reliquary that was saved from the fire in 1944.